Updated March 10, 2023

 Included: Welcome drink and snacks on November 17, 2023, at 4:00 PM.
 All meals from dinner on November 18, 2023, through breakfast on December 8, 2023.
 Lodging on board ship, shore excursions, photographic instruction and guiding, all lectures and programs aboard ship and on land.

-Not included: Passport and visa fees.
+Not included: Flight from Santiago to Stanley.
+Passport and visa fees.
 Items of a personal nature.
 Alcoholic beverages and soft drinks.
 Tips for the ship’s crew (recommended $15 per passenger per day).
 Ship-to-shore communication (ship’s email, satellite phone).
 Airport Transfers.
 Hotel and meals in Santiago or Ushuaia before or after the voyage.
 Anything not explicitly listed as included.

 Onboard the Polar Pioneer

 FOR TRUE EMERGENCY USE ONLY, there is a satellite phone for the ship.
 We will provide contact details at a later date.
 In case of emergencies, you should also provide the contact information for Muench Workshops to folks back home: email ([email protected]) or call us at +1 (866) 745-7300.